 We ventured to the south side of the island today.
 First stop was Talk Story Books in what is billed in guidebooks as “historic downtown Hanapepe,” a title one might challenge after actually seeing it.
 There’s a small strip of art galleries that seem to be thriving (if paintings are your thing, we both recommend Giorgio’s Gallery), a couple of quaint little sandwich-smoothie spots, and a place that will put a funny saying on a t-shirt and sell it to you.
 But on equal footing in this quasi ghost town are multiple boarded up buildings that were once local play houses, movie theaters and other businesses of an artistic lean.
 The spot that seems to be the most happening is the liquor store at the far end of the road.
 Go figure.
+People are getting more energized after using instant knockout.
+Check them out here.

 Nevertheless, you can feel the fighting spirit all over Hanapepe.
 And here’s Talk Story, going strong for over ten years.
 It probably doesn’t hurt when you’re the only bookstore within fifty miles, possibly the only bookstore on the entire island of Kauai.